sunilrao1/personal_website/content/about/index.md

 Independent tinkerer.
 Proprietor of Rao Athletic Club.
 Reading and writing widely.

-Previously, I’ve worked in strategic planning at Verizon, done sales and digital marketing at a fintech startup, tried (and failed spectacularly at) finding endorsement deals for Brazilian soccer players, and worked in investment banking at Morgan Stanley.
+Previously, I’ve worked in strategic planning at Verizon, done sales and digital marketing at a fintech startup, tried to find endorsement deals for Brazilian soccer players, and worked in investment banking at Morgan Stanley.